dotnet/linker/docs/data-formats.md

 ### Substitute method body with a constant

-The `value` attribute is optional and only required when the method requires needs to return the non-default value and the return type is not `void`.
+The `value` attribute is optional and only required when the method should be hardcoded to return a non-default value and the return type is not `void`.

 ```xml
 <linker>